How to Evidence Progress in Support Plan Reviews

 📈 What Counts as ‘Progress’?

-• Improved confidence in trying something new
+• Improved confidence in attempting new tasks

-• Reduced need for prompts or support
+• Reduced need for prompts or staff intervention

-• Increased consistency in routines or communication
+• Greater consistency in routines or communication

 🧾 Use Evidence From Daily Records